Free consultation 402-431-9000

 What Is the Difference Between Moving and Non-Moving Violations?

-Driving violations in Nebraska fall into two broad categories: moving violations and non‑moving violations.
-The key distinction lies in whether the vehicle is in motion.
-Understanding moving violations and how each type impacts your driving record, insurance premiums, and legal consequences is critical for protecting your driving privileges and avoiding further penalties.
-What Is the Meaning of a Moving Violation?
-A moving violation is a traffic offense a driver commits while the vehicle is in motion.
-Common examples include speeding, running a red light, illegal lane changes, and drunk driving.
-These offenses typically add…
+Driving violations in Nebraska fall into two broad categories: moving violations and non-moving violations.
+The key distinction lies in whether the vehicle is in motion when the offense occurs.
+Understanding how each type of violation is classified, what points are assessed under Nebraska law, how violations affect your insurance rates and driving record, and how moving violations can affect the outcome of a personal injury claim after an accident is critical for every Nebraska driver.
+What Is a Moving Violation in Nebraska?
+A moving violation is a traffic offense committed while the vehicle is…

 Read More